 Case 2: you don’t know what you don’t know

 While you can build a product vision starting from the key drivers, certain technologies that you are not even aware of could enhance your imagination in building the product vision.
 As a result, you have to keep your radar on constant alert to identify emerging technologies, potentially by closely monitoring research activity within yours or adjacent domains.
 The technologies can trigger your product vision and push technologies into your next generation products.

 While companies of previous decades invested heavily in creating new technology for its own sake and used their creations to drive business, today’s companies are taking a different approach.
 Increasingly, firms are interested in wide-angle, cross-industry ‘tech maps’ to identify both emerging tech as well as new applications of ‘old’ technology.
 Additive manufacturing, for example, isn’t recent; it’s just where it’s being used that is changing, unlocking portals to brave new worlds of possibility.
 The key to this approach is to deeply understand your customer and its drivers, and then find out which other industries are trying to solve similar issues by identifying linking principles and technologies.

 While tech evolutions open up new opportunities, on the flip side, they impact existing solutions and the product and production layers of a company are not always lined up properly.
 Customers are now demanding the production of smaller, customized batches of products and faster delivery.
 If the production process of a company is more geared toward bulk orders, it will have to find new ways of building flexibility into manufacturing techniques to meet these new demands – i.e. through robotics, 3D printing, etc.

 Companies need to understand how the product will impact its own production.
-The technology identification layer shouldn’t just be focused on features or characteristics that will be integrated into products, but also into the way that you serve your market.
+The technology mapping layer shouldn’t just be focused on features or characteristics that will be integrated into products, but also into the way that you serve your market.